ElektraInitiative/libelektra/src/tools/website-backend/README.md

 > Note: If you need a REST Service that provides get and set of
 > local configuration, you actually want [/src/tools/web/elektrad]

-This document aims to provide information about Elektra’s `rest-backend` feature.
+This document aims to provide information about Elektra’s `website-backend` feature.
-`rest-backend` offers a RESTful server to search, store and convert configuration snippets.
+`website-backend` offers a RESTful server to search, store and convert configuration snippets.
 It also offers authentication methods to restrict access to manipulative methods.
 A detailed description of the implemented API can be found in the [API description](/doc/api_blueprints/snippet-sharing.apib).